Starhops: Production

 Rothman originally wrote the script, then entitled Carhops, while she was at Dimension Pictures.
 She took it with her when she left Dimension in 1975 and sold it to some producers, with whom she signed a contract to direct.
 Rothman says "They gave me a start date for the picture, but I never heard from them after that.
 Instead, one day I read in Daily Variety that Barbara Peeters had been hired to direct it.
 The reason given for replacing me was that old excuse “artistic differences.”
 I don't know how much, if anything, Barbara Peeters knew about this.
 All I know is the wanna-bes lacked the courage or decency to inform me personally of their decision."

-Barbara Peeters had, like Rothman, made films for New Workd Pictures.
+Barbara Peeters had, like Rothman, made films for New World Pictures.

 The drive-in was located on the northeast corner of Knox St. and N. Maclay Ave in the San Fernando Valley.
 The Masonic Lodge with its distinctive white pillars and square sign is still across the street.

 Rothman says she saw the finished film and asked for her name to be taken off the credits as she felt "there was not an idea, a scene, a word, or even a comma left from my original script."
 She took the pseudonym "Dallas Meredith", later specifying "Let me say it as plainly as I can: Starhops is not my fault."

 Peeters called the film "camp.
 Just these girls running amok.
 It was stuff we [she and her friends] would have done, just crazy kind of stuff.”

 The movie was retitled due to the fact there was another film released called The Carhops.